garden-rs/garden/doc/src/configuration.md

 When the same entry is found in multiple included files then the only last definition will be used.
 This is referred to as the "Last One Wins" rule.

-Entities defined in the the root `garden.yaml` have the highest precedence and override entries provided via `garden.includes`.
+Entities defined in the root `garden.yaml` have the highest precedence and override entries provided via `garden.includes`.

 `variables`, `commands`, `groups` and `gardens` are completely replaced when multiple